fosshostorg/policy/README.md

-    Notwithstanding our articles as filed with the office of the regulator of the UK CIC, which our policy must be consistent with and subject/secondary to, these and no other documents govern our organization including our members, agents, and/or assignees when acting on our behalf expect whereas our policies (this document or documents) make expressly and specifically describe and allow.
+    Notwithstanding our articles as filed with the office of the regulator of the UK CIC, which our policy must be consistent with and subject/secondary to, these and no other documents govern our organization including our members, agents, and/or assignees whenm acting on our behalf expect whereas our policies (this document or documents) make expressly and specifically describe and allow.